 Don’t try to distract from your glistening dome by going obnoxiously flashy with your look.

 No rhinestone studded shirts, no crushed velvet blazers, no peacock-feathered fedoras.

-As for your own dome, Zeke…we say shave it!
+As for your own dome, Zeke…I say shave it!

 Hopefully, knowing that this woman doesn’t mind helps.
 At least a little.